-Protocols for Institutes of Higher Education (IHEs) Effective Date: 12:01am on Monday, April 5, 2021
+Protocols for Institutes of Higher Education (IHEs)

-Recent updates: (Changes highlighted in yellow) 4/2/21:
+Recent updates: (Changes highlighted in yellow) 3/12/21:

-IHEs may provide indoor, in-person lectures up to 50% capacity or 200 students, whichever is less.
+- IHEs may provide indoor, in-person lectures up to 25% capacity or 100 students, whichever is less.
 IHEs may offer in-person lectures to students already living on-campus or those living close enough to attend class in-person.
-IHEs may not bring additional students back to live in on-campus housing at this time.
+IHEs may not bring additional students back to live in on-campus housing at this time. - IHEs may open specialized classrooms, such as laboratories, art, design and theater art studios and music practice rooms at full occupancy based on applicable building or fire code occupancy. - IHEs are encouraged to maximize ventilation, ensure proper masking, and enforce physical distancing requirements in all classroom environments.